ICE agents detain several people at immigration supervision program site in Chicago

 It was a chaotic scene in Chicago's South Loop on Wednesday, as U.S. Immigration and Customs Enforcement agents and other officers took several people into custody.

+Community activists and city leaders clashed with the federal immigration agents at the scene.

-Agents spent several hours, starting around noon, at the BI Incorporated building near 23rd Street and Michigan Avenue.
-The company operates the Intensive Supervision Appearance Program for immigrants, a program that allows ICE to monitor migrants facing immigration proceedings without placing them in custody, sometimes through electronic monitoring.
+Agents spent several hours, starting around noon, at the BI Incorporated building at 2245 S. Michigan Ave.
+The company operates the Intensive Supervision Appearance Program for immigrants, a program that allows ICE to monitor migrants facing immigration proceedings without placing them in custody — sometimes through electronic monitoring.

-Between five and 10 people were seen taken into custody by ICE agents outside the facility.
+CBS News Chicago spoke to a number of people impacted by the detentions, and was provided screen shots of messages sent to immigrants asking them to come to the office for a routine appointment about their immigration status.

 A handful of Chicago alderpersons joined dozens of community activists and immigrant rights activists who were outraged by what they saw throughout the afternoon.